 NDMA (N-nitrosodimethylamine) is classified as a “probable carcinogen” by the FDA.
 NDMA has no safe uses and the chemicals NDEA and NBMA also have carcinogenic, or cancer-causing, properties.
 Leading toxicologists say the dose and duration of NDMA exposure, like a daily dose of Losartan and Valsartan for years, may determine if a patient’s cancer is linked to the contaminated drug.

 NDMA in contaminated Valsartan and Losartan leads to a risk for certain cancers like digestive tract cancers, liver cancer, kidney cancer, stomach cancer, and colorectal cancer.

-If you or a loved one has suffered a valsartan-related injury, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, an Ohio valsartan lawyer, and he will help you answer these critical questions.
+If you or a loved one has suffered a valsartan-related cancer, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, an Ohio Valsartan lawyer, and he will help you answer these critical questions.